-Some of the following can be indicators of both child criminal and sexual exploitation where children
+Some of the following can be indicators of both child criminal and sexual exploitation where children:

-- appear with unexplained gifts, money or new possessions - associate with other children involved in exploitation - suffer from changes in emotional well-being - misuse alcohol and other drugs - go missing for periods of time or regularly come home late, and - regularly miss school or education or do not take part in education.
+- appear with unexplained gifts, money or new possessions - associate with other children involved in exploitation - suffer from changes in emotional well-being - misuse alcohol and other drugs - go missing for periods of time and are found in areas away from their own - regularly come home late, and - regularly miss school or education or do not take part in education - have been the perpetrator or alleged perpetrator of serious violence (e.g. Knife crime) or the victim.